Grilled Boneless Pork Chops

 Historical Notes for this Recipe:

 This boneless pork chop recipe was first posted in 2009.
-It was updated with better photos in 2021 and last updated with more information in 2022.
+It was updated with better photos and more information in 2023.

 32 Comments on “Grilled Boneless Pork Chops”